jreisinger/docs/data/notes/cs/basics.md

 ```

-* Memory - stores programs and data (Main is fast but volatile, Secondary - HD, CD, DVD, ...)
+* Memory - stores programs and data that CPU acts on
+ * main is fast but volatile
+ * secondary is permanent: HD, CD, DVD, ...
 * CPU - simple arithmetic operations (e.g. adding 2 numbers) and logical operations (e.g. testing 2 numbers are equal)
+* Input/Output devices – for entering/displaying data

-Running a program:
+Running a program (HD –> RAM –> CPU):

 1. Instructions that comprise the program are copied (loaded) from secondary to main memory.
 2. CPU starts executing the program, i.e. it does this cycle (really, really fast): fetch, decode, execute

 # Programming languages (PL)

-* notations for expressing computations in an exact and unambiguous way
+* formal notations for expressing computations in an exact and unambiguous way
 * every structure in a PL has a precise form (its *syntax*) and a precise meaning (its *semantics*)

 CPU can only understand a very **low-level** language - machine language.
 Machine language is created by the designers of the particular CPU.
 Adding two numbers looks like: